 THREE COMMON SOURCES OF CONFUSION IN THE APPLICATION PROCESS:

 - Name Inconsistency.
 Sometimes applicants with several family names or nicknames use one name on the application and a different name on their LSAC registration.
-Applicants should always use the names that appear on their passports since those are the names that will be used in the visa application process.
+Applicants should always use the same formulation of their names on the Basic Information Form, the Application for Admission and the registration for LSAC services.
 When applicants use different names it is difficult for those who process the applications to match materials and email messages submitted on behalf of one applicant.
 For the purposes of the application process, we ask all applicants to follow the name order convention used in most countries: first (given) name followed by last (family) name.